 9. How to Set a Nest Thermostat Schedule

-- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
+- Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
 Then, tap Presets and choose Edit.
-After the changes are complete, select Done.
+As soon as you're finished making updates, select Done.

 10. Setting a Temperature Range on a Nest Thermostat

 To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
-Once you're finished, select Done.
+You can select each and make any and all adjustments.
+When complete, select Done.

-A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and current setup to determine which Nest model works with your system.
+Nest thermostats can be integrated with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and existing setup to learn which Nest model would be compatible with your system.

 12. Can I Manually Control My Nest Thermostat?

-Remember, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.